research hub

 Institution: University of Göttingen

-Title: Hydroclimate extremes and vector borne diseases
+Title: Hydroclimate extremes and vector-borne diseases

 Climes supervisor: Elena Raffetti

-Institution: Uppsala University (UU)
+Institution: Uppsala University

 Climes supervisor: Gabriele Messori